 Hi CPFH athlete!
 The following is a small sample of all the information on the web about college recruiting.
 It can seem overwhelming at times so we hope that this helps you to get started on your recruiting journey but also hope that you explore more information as you have questions.
-Sherri Breneman is our recruiting assistant so feel free to contact her as you need help at [email protected] If you plan on making a profile/resume and would like it added to our "recruits" pages, email Sherri your resume and/or link along with a profile picture.
-If you have specific questions about what schools may be a good fit for you and your skill level, you will want to reach out to Coach Belinda and Coach Steve.
+Crystal Doyle is our recruiting assistant so feel free to contact her as you need help at [email protected].
+If you plan on making a profile/resume and would like it added to our "recruits" pages, email Sherri your resume and/or link along with a profile picture.
+If you have specific questions about what schools may be a good fit for you and your skill level, you will want to reach out to Coach Belinda.
 Good luck and go CPFH!

 Below you will find information on:

 -My daughter wants to play in college, now what?

 -Attending college camps and clinics

 -How to write a player profile

 What's the first thing I should do if I think I might want to play in college?

 1. Set up your own email address.
 Google is a great option as it will also give you access to GoogleSites that can be the home of your recruiting profile/resume.
 The email should be in the player's name (Ex. [email protected]) .
 You want your emails to be easily recognizable by coaches.

 2. Research possible avenues to begin your recruiting profile/resume.
 If you have a google email, check out google sites.
 We like this format because it is easy to update and coaches can see it in real time (you don't have to send a new email each time you update it).